An Algorithmic Framework for Strategic Fair Division: The Model

 \subsection{Generalized Cut and Choose Protocols}

-The standard communication model in cake cutting was proposed by Robertson and Webb \cite{RW98}, and was employed in a body of work studying the complexity of cake cutting~\cite{EP06,EP06b,WS07,Pro09,KLP13}.
-The model restricts the interaction between the protocol and the agents to two types of queries: \begin{itemize} \item \emph{Cut} query: $Cut_{i}(x, \alpha)$ asks agent $i$ to return a point $y$ such that $V_{i}([x,y]) = \alpha$. \item \emph{Evaluate} query: $Evaluate_{i}(x, y)$ asks agent $i$ to return a value $\alpha$ such that $V_{i}([x,y]) = \alpha$. \end{itemize} However, the communication model does not give much information about the actual implementation of the protocol and what allocation it produces.
-For example, the protocol could allocate pieces depending on whether a particular cut was made at an irrational point (see Algorithm \ref{alg:nonGCC}).
+The standard communication model in cake cutting was proposed by Robertson and Webb \cite{RW98}; it restricts the interaction between the protocol and agents to two types of queries: \begin{itemize} \item \emph{Cut} query: $\text{\emph{Cut}}_{i}(x, \alpha)$ asks agent $i$ to return a point $y$ such that $V_{i}([x,y]) = \alpha$. \item \emph{Evaluate} query: $\text{\emph{Evaluate}}_{i}(x, y)$ asks agent $i$ to return a value $\alpha$ such that $V_{i}([x,y]) = \alpha$, where the points $x,y$ are either $0,1$, or have been generated as answers to previous \emph{Cut} queries.

+\end{itemize} Note that in the RW model, a protocol could allocate pieces depending on whether a particular cut was made at a specific point (see Algorithm \ref{alg:nonGCC}).
+More generally, a protocol in the RW model has a property such as envy-freeness if, roughly speaking, it gathers enough information so that there \emph{exists} an allocation such that for \emph{any} valuation function consistent with the answers to the queries, the allocation is envy-free.
+Since the RW model does not specify how the allocation is computed, there need not exist a succinct representation of the allocation that arises as the outcome of a protocol, which makes it difficult to analyze the strategic properties of protocols in the RW model.

-For this reason, we define a generic class of protocols that are implementable with natural operations, which capture all the bounded\footnote{In the sense that the number of operations is upper-bounded by a function that takes the number of agents $n$ as input.} cake cutting algorithms, such as cut and choose, Dubins-Spanier, Even-Paz, Successive-Pairs, and Selfridge-Conway (see, e.g., \cite{Pro13}).
+For this reason, we define a generic class of protocols that are implementable with natural operations, which capture all bounded\footnote{In the sense that the number of operations is upper-bounded by a function that takes the number of agents $n$ as input.} and discrete cake cutting algorithms, such as cut and choose, Dubins-Spanier, Even-Paz, Successive-Pairs, and Selfridge-Conway (see, e.g., \cite{Pro13}).
 At a high level, the standard protocols are implemented using a sequence of natural instructions, each of which is either a \emph{Cut} operation, in which some agent is asked to make a cut in a specified region of the cake; or a \emph{Choose} operation, in which some agent is asked to take a piece from a set of already demarcated pieces indicated by the protocol.
 In addition, every node in the decision tree of the protocol is based exclusively on the execution history and absolute ordering of the cut points, which can be verified with any of the following operators: $<, \leq, = , \geq, >$.